abuiles/ember-101/hands-on.md

 });
 ~~~~~~~~

-I> Remember that actions always bubble to the parents, if we had a
+I> Remember that actions always bubble to the parents.
+If we had a
-I> **save** action in the item controller it would have been called
+I> **save** action in the item controller, it would have been called
-I> first and then bubbled up if we were returning  **true**.
+I> first and then bubbled up if we returned **true**.

 Do we always require an item controller?
-No, for example we didn't use
+No. For example, we didn't use
-one in **Friends Index**, is a good idea to use them when we want to
+one in **Friends Index**.
+It is a good idea to use them when we want to
-do something extra in the context of every object, in that way we
+do something extra in the context of every object.
+That way we
-separate responsibilities and can test the item controllers on
+separate responsibilities and we can test the item controllers in
-isolation of its father, it also help us to keep our controllers
+isolation from its father.
+It also helps us to keep our controllers
-cleaner.
+clean.

 ## Implementing auto save.

-Instead of having to click the save button every time we change the
+Instead of clicking the save button every time we change the
 state of the model, we want it to save automatically.

 First we'll rewrite our template so the button part is not included.